TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 - [What is an API?](#apis)
 - [How is access to an API restricted?](#apis)
 - [How do you fetch and extract data from an API?](#fetching-data)

+### Additional resources

+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

+- This video on [Fetch API by ColorCode](https://www.youtube.com/watch?v=ubw2hdQIl4E) takes an in-depth look into how Fetch API works.